actions-workshop/deployment-environment/README.md

 2. [Add all the IDs from above as organization action secrets](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-an-organization)
 3. [Invite all participants to the organization](https://docs.github.com/en/organizations/managing-membership-in-your-organization/inviting-users-to-join-your-organization) and advice them to put their [Actions Workshop Template Copy](https://github.com/actions-workshop/actions-workshop) into this organization

-## 1.3 Conducting the Workshop
+## 1.3 Conduct the Workshop

-Let participants follow the inst

-docs/005-deployment-azure-webapp.md
+Let the participants follow the [005-deployment-azure-webapp.md Deployment step](https://github.com/actions-workshop/actions-workshop/tree/main/docs/005-deployment-azure-webapp.md) for the workshop.
+It contains all explanations in how to use the created Service Principal to deploy to Azure.

 ## 1.4 Cleanup

 After the workshop, you can easily cleanup all created resources by executing the [./resources/simple/cleanup-azure.sh](./resources/simple/cleanup-azure.sh) script: